divblox/divblox.github.io/global-functions.md

 // Allows for presenting a Bootstrap toast type message on the screen
 ```

-!>divblox.js should not be modified since the platform relies on its integrity.
+!>divblox.js should not be modified since the framework relies on its integrity.
 The developer should rather use [project.js](project-js.md) to override specific functions as required

 # Project.js
 !>project.js is located at /project/assets/js/project.js